edwardtfn/TX-Ultimate-Easy/README.md

 ### Setup Device

-1. In ESPHome dashboard, click "+ New Device"
+1. In the ESPHome dashboard, click "+ New Device"
 2. Name your device (e.g., "tx-ultimate-living-room")
 3. Select ESP32 as your device type
 4. Copy this basic configuration to your new device: